 Do dinners get any better than when they take 5 minutes of prep and then cook all day in a crock pot?
-No. The answer is definitively no. Hellloooooo Crock Pot Balsamic Chicken!
+No. The answer is a definitive no. Hellloooooo Crock Pot Balsamic Chicken!

 Raise your hand if you are crazy busy all of the time.
 Solidarity!
 But that's why this is one of our favorites.
 5 minutes of prep - and super easy ingredients.